An elderly gentleman and young girl carrying Tuschiya Kaban Randoseru

 Cordovan

-Our Cordovan is a premium-grade leather tanned from the hide of a horse rump.
-It is known for its incredibly smooth hand feel.
+Our Cordovan is a premium-grade leather, tanned from the hide of a horse's rump, renowned for its luxuriously smooth texture.

 Read More